Trust is one of the building blocks of sales, retail employee management and economic life as we know it.

 Badmouth Company Product: One of the best pieces of retail advice I received was that you live in a small community.
 You need to always remember that and be supportive about your products, your customers, your GM, your brand; regardless of what you really think of it.
 If this is too much of a reach for you, even if you think you excel at it - find a new job.Discover 15 Things You Must Teach Seasonal Employees

-Personal Matters: You can’t get too friendly with your employees.
+Personal Matters: You can’t get too friendly with your associates.
 You can be friendly and charming but you don't want to be an endless source of drama.
 Customers, other employees and especially your bosses hate drama - even if you live for it.
 Life doesn't suck - just people who can only find a way to spin their own in a constantly negative light.

 Potty Mouth and Politics: While swearing and politics should already be off-limits, it bears repeating here.

 Bonus tip: if you are the owner, don't ever talk about cash flow with employees unless you want to question if their paycheck will cash.